antmerlino/STM32CubeF1/README.md

 * Only files used by Contiki are included here.
 Documentation and files related to other toolchains except GCC have been removed.

-BSPs and some Middleware files have been removed.
+BSPs and Middleware files have been removed.
 These files may be re-included if Contiki requires these files for any new platform.

 All sources are and will remain otherwise intact, except in case where modifications are required by Contiki.

+All documentation and licenses have been removed.
+All source code in this repository follows the respective license agreemnents found in the official STM32CubeF1 library provided by ST.

 [STM32CubeF1](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32cube-embedded-software/stm32cubef1.html) is distributed by ST. If you are looking for the latest version of STM32CubeF1, do not clone this repository.